 - c.
 Summer Review.
 Any expulsion that will remain in effect during the first semester of the following school year will be automatically scheduled for review before the beginning of the school year in accordance with law. - d.
-Alternative Education: Students who are expelled may be provided an alternative education program that will enable the student to continue academic work for credit toward graduation.
+Alternative Education: Students who are expelled may be offered an alternative education program that will enable the student to continue academic work for credit toward graduation.
+A student will not be required to attend the alternative education program in order to complete classwork and homework.
 In the event an alternative education program is not provided, a conference will be held with the parent, student, the Principal or another school representative assigned by the Principal, and a representative of a community organization that assists young people or that is involved with juvenile justice to develop a plan for the student in accordance with law. - e.
 Suspension of Enforcement of an Expulsion: Enforcement of an expulsion action may be suspended (i.e., "stayed") for a period of not more than one full semester in addition to the balance of the semester in which the expulsion takes effect.
 As a condition of such suspended action, the student and parents will be required to sign a discipline agreement. - f.
 Students Subject to Juvenile or Court Probation.
 Prior to the readmission to school of any student who is less than nineteen years of age and who is subject to the supervision of a juvenile probation officer or an adult probation officer pursuant to the order of the District Court, County Court, or Juvenile Court, who chooses to meet conditions of probation by attending school, and who has previously been expelled from school, the Principal or the Principal's designee shall meet with the student's probation officer and assist in developing conditions of probation that will provide specific guidelines for behavior and consequences for misbehavior at school (including conduct on school grounds and conduct during an educational function or event off school grounds) as well as educational objectives that must be achieved.
 If the guidelines, consequences, and objectives provided by the Principal or the Principal's designee are agreed to by the probation officer and the student, and the court permits the student to return to school under the agreed to conditions, the student may be permitted to return to school.
 The student may with proper consent, upon such return, be evaluated by the school for possible disabilities and may be referred for evaluation for possible placement in a special education program.
-The student may be expelled or otherwise disciplined for subsequent conduct as provided in Board policy and state statute. - 4.
-Emergency Exclusion: A student may be excluded from school in the following circumstances:
+The student may be expelled or otherwise disciplined for subsequent conduct as provided in Board policy and state statute. - g.
+Returning from Expulsion.
+At the conclusion of an expulsion, the District will reinstate the student and accept nonduplicative, grade-appropriate credits earned by the student during the term of expulsion from any